richinator38/aa-fieldgroup-strategies/README.md

-# aa-fieldgroup-strategies
+# Custom field group strategies for [Angular Agility](https://github.com/AngularAgility/AngularAgility)

-## Custom field group strategies for [Angular Agility](https://github.com/AngularAgility/AngularAgility)
+The following are new field group strategies for the Angular Agility project:
 - Checkbox
 - Currency
 - Datepicker